Stressed about managing your short term rental or finding a place to stay?

 Step 5: Wait for a Resolution and Prepare for Alternatives

-Airbnb typically responds within 72 hours, though it may take longer in some cases.
+Airbnb usually responds within 72 hours, though it may take longer in some cases.
 Stay patient while they review your issue.

 You might get refunded if Airbnb agrees with you.
 If so, the refund will often take 5–15 business days to process.
 In some situations, Airbnb may offer booking credits instead of a cash refund.

-What to Do If Airbnb Denies Your Refund
+What to Do If Your Airbnb Refund Is Denied?

 If Airbnb denies your refund, try any of these five tips: